+<New Image>

-DCP uses a JavaScript engine for building seamless cross-platform clusters.
-Unlike Containers and VMs, this engine is lightweight and does not require the user to configure hardware and servers.
-DCP automatically manages infrastructure through this layer, making it serverless for the user.
-An instance of DCP is called a Worker.
-Each Worker is a Node.js daemon that execute computational work on a device's CPU and/or GPUs.
-Unlike VMsor Containers, starting a Worker is as easy as opening a web page.
-Compared to VMs and Containers, the Worker has: > Lower memory requirements, since the JS engine is an ultra-lightweight program. > Faster response times, including lower cold-start and application switching delays. > Greater flexibility from being platform agnostic. > Improved security from having no I/O capability.
+DCP uses a lightweight JavaScript engine.
+It is more lightweight than Containers or VMs, and completely removes the complexity of managing infrastructure.

+An instance of DCP on one machine is called a Worker.
+The Worker is a Node.js daemon that coordinates the developer’s workload and transmits the results back.
+Starting a new Worker is as easy as opening a web page, and has these benefits compared to Containers and VMs: > Lower memory overhead. > Faster response times, including for cold-starts and application switching. > Greater flexibility, being able to run across any fleet of hardware. > Improved security from having no I/O capability.

 Network Scheduling

+<New Image>

-DCP solves the problem of scheduling parallel workloads in a distributed environment with flexible, platform agnostic algorithms.
-These algorithms estimate, distribute, and confirm work on any cluster of machines.
-The DCP Scheduler is a server-side component that coordinates outstanding workloads with available compute resources.
-It records the resource status of connected nodes to: > Broadcast time and space-sharing commands. > Avoid performance issues such as thrashing.
-The scheduler takes user-defined factors into account, such as optimized speed, energy use, and even the level of CPU and memory capacity it should not exceed.
-Because the DCP worker issuitable for all environments, it can seamlessly schedule across everything from bare metal to Kubernetes deployments, and even different geographies.
+DCP applies its own algorithms to solve the old problem of scheduling jobs on a distributed network.
+The DCP Scheduler is the primary module that does this, broadcasting both time and space-sharing commands while avoiding common issues like thrashing.
+The Scheduler takes multiple factors into account such as speed, energy use, and even the level of CPU and memory capacity it should not exceed.
+Because DCP is suitable for all environments, the Scheduler works across everything from bare metal to Kubernetes deployments.

 See how DCP is an accelerator for parallel and distributed computing.